 AD is the fifth leading cause of death in American adults age 65 and older.
 It affects more than 5 million Americans and more than 40 million people worldwide.

 Age is the primary risk factor for AD.
 The number of cases of AD doubles every 5 years beyond age 65.
 According to the U.S. Alzheimer's Association, nearly 1 in 3 people age 85 years and older have the disease.
 While less common, AD can also affect younger people.
 About 200,000 Americans younger than age 65 have early-onset Alzheimer disease.

 More women than men develop AD but this is most likely because women tend to live longer than men.
 According to the Alzheimer's Association, nearly two thirds of patients with AD are women.
 Women in their 60s are more likely to develop AD during their lifetimes than breast cancer.

-African Americans and Hispanics are at greater risk of developing Alzheimer disease than whites.
+African Americans and Hispanics are at greater risk of developing Alzheimer disease than non-Hispanic whites.
 This may be in part because they have a higher prevalence of medical conditions such as high blood pressure and diabetes, which are associated with increased risk for Alzheimer.
 Genetic factors may also play a role.